 Our Firm has been fighting against employers who engage in these types of illegal practices for 20 years.
 The circumstances may be unique, but the battle is the same.
 We remain dedicated to helping employees who have been denied the rights to which they are entitled under the law or to help them stand up and assert those rights.

-If your employer has denied you a reasonable accommodation or leave to which you are entitled, if your employer terminated you because you complained about health and safety concerns, if your employer conducted a layoff that affected you in a discriminatory manor, or if your employer retaliates against you for fighting for change, I hope you contact us.
+If your employer has denied you a reasonable accommodation or leave to which you are entitled, if your employer terminated you because you complained about health and safety concerns, if your employer conducted a layoff that affected you in a discriminatory manor, or if your employer retaliates against you for fighting for change, I hope you contact us to meet with a Texas Employment Lawyer.

 This situation will not last forever, but it will likely have substantial long-lasting implications.
 And, unfortunately, there is no guarantee it will not happen again.
 That is why we must not only fight for immediate individual results, but we must continue the fight for systematic change.
 We need strong laws to protect workers’ rights.
 We need universal paid sick leave and a living wage for all workers.
 We see workers all across the country standing together to demand change.
 Workers as varied as sanitation workers, grocery clerks, and those in the so-called gig economy are going on strike to demand safe working conditions.
 That is how true progress happens.